Updated Sept 9, 2019

 Classes can also be planned for a group of 6 or more to coordinate with an area of study or a specific project.
 Pick your day, time, and number of weeks.

 TEENS looking for something else?
-Go to Art Samplers for details about other possibilities.
+Go to Art Party Projects for details about other possibilities.

 Private Lessons are available for teens who want to learn to use new media or practice and develop current skills.
 Please call for details.